alcionai/corso/website/docs/setup/restore-options.md

 ### Limitations

 * The resource must exist.
-Corso will not create new mailboxes, users, or sites.
+Corso won't create new mailboxes, users, or sites.
 * The resource must have access to the service being restored.
 No restore will be performed for an unlicensed resource.